-The first record of Spring-heeled Jack dates back to 1837, and recordings of the character have been made throughout Great Britain, especially in Surrey and Hampshire.
+The first account of Spring-heeled Jack was penned in 1837, but subsequent recordings were made in many regions of Great Britain, particularly Surrey and Hampshire.

-According to the Surrey and Hants News & Guildford Times on December 14, 1878, soldiers at Aldershot Barracks had even seen "Jack."
-According to this account, a guard at the North Camp noticed something weird "moving towards him" as he gazed into the shadows.
-Elliott O'Donnell, Haunted Britain - Consul

-Books (1963), p.
-89, states that after the soldier's challenge was ignored, the figure approached him and gave him multiple slaps on the face.
+Surrey and Hants News & Guildford Times - 14 December 1878, 'Jack' was even seen by soldiers at Aldershot Barracks.
+This story went as follows: a sentry on duty at the North Camp peered into the darkness, his attention attracted by a peculiar figure "advancing towards him."
+Then, according to Elliott O'Donnell, Haunted Britain - Consul Books (1963) pg 89, the soldier issued a challenge, which went unheeded, and the figure came up beside him and delivered several slaps to his face.
 A guard shot at him, with no visible effect; some sources claim that the soldier may have fired blanks at him, others that he missed or fired warning shots.
 The strange figure then disappeared into the surrounding darkness "with astonishing bounds."

-Numerous theories exist regarding the origins and identity of Spring-heeled Jack, and because of the stories surrounding his uncanny appearance and remarkable physical abilities, he was featured in a number of urban fiction publications.
+There are many ideas about the nature and identity of Spring-heeled Jack, and due to the tales of his uncanny aspect and extraordinary athletic prowess, he became the topic of several works of urban fiction.

-People who claimed to have seen Spring-heeled Jack described him as having a terrifying and terrible look; diabolical traits, such as a "Devil-like" aspect with "clawed hands" and eyes that "resembled red balls of fire."
+Spring-heeled Jack was described by people who claimed to have seen him as having a chilling and unpleasant appearance; diabolical characteristics... including a 'Devil-like' aspect with 'clawed hands' and eyes that 'resembled red balls of fire'.